rodrigojgrande/rodrigojgrande/README.md

 ### About Me
 📚 Computer Science student at PUC - Poços de Caldas.

-👨‍💻 I am currently doing an internship at the university working with system development.

-❤ I love creating things, helping people, I'm passionate about design and a big technology enthusiast!
+❤ Passionate about technology, design, and innovation!

 ##
 ### Technologies I've already worked on